Vman45/tall-tale-magick/README.md

 # Tall Tale Magick
-A story telling tool made with linux shell scripts that use imagemagick, sox, and ffmpeg for building animations.
+A storytelling tool made with linux shell scripts that use imagemagick, sox, and ffmpeg for building animations.

 ![](https://github.com/lowlevel86/tall-tale-magick/blob/master/flyingPig.jpg)